Why is eating in the building an issue?

 "In the following directives I have no praise for you, for your meetings do more harm than good.
 In the first place, I hear that when you come together as a church, there are divisions among you, and to some extent I believe it.
 No doubt there have to be differences among you to show which of you have God's approval.
 When you come together, it is not the Lord's Supper you eat, for as you eat, each of you goes ahead without waiting for anybody else.
 One remains hungry, another gets drunk.
 Don't you have homes to eat and drink in?
 Or do you despise the church of God and humiliate those who have nothing?
 What shall I say to you?
 Shall I praise you for this?
 Certainly not!"

-What has always stuck out for me in this passage is the rhetorical question of "Don't you have homes to eat and drink in?"
-I've heard many point out that Paul was addressing an abuse of the Lord's Supper and not a social gathering that occurs at a time completely unrelated to the Lord's Supper.
+What has always stuck out for me in this passage is the rhetorical question, "Don't you have homes to eat and drink in?"
+I've heard many point out that Paul was addressing an abuse of the Lord's Supper and not a social gathering at a time completely unrelated to the Lord's Supper.
 I would grant that.
 However, I think there were more issues at work than just the Lord's Supper.
 He was chewing them out about the Lord's Supper because they were not taking that part seriously enough.
-Again it was the issue of the stomach trying to encroach on the territory of the spirit.
-While we like to think of ourselves as being superior to the flaws of men who lived 2000 years ago, we have the same problems and the same temptations.
+Again, it was the issue of the stomach trying to encroach on the territory of the spirit.
+While we like to think of ourselves as superior to the flaws of men who lived 2000 years ago, we have the same problems and temptations.

-Some preachers suggest that Paul was claiming that they were bringing in a common meal for this time, but I don't see that Paul claims they had the wrong elements for the Supper.
-He only suggested that they participated in it like it was a free-for-all.
-They did not wait for everyone and some drank and ate too much and some did not get any.
-Basically, they forgot that the purpose of getting together on the Lord's Day was not a matter of physical desires, but of a spiritual need.
+Some preachers suggest that Paul was claiming they were bringing in a common meal for this time, but I don't see Paul claiming they had the wrong elements for the Supper.
+He only suggested that they participate in it like it was a free-for-all.
+They did not wait for everyone; some drank and ate too much, and some did not get any.
+Basically, they forgot that the purpose of getting together on the Lord's Day was not a matter of physical desires but of a spiritual need.

 Paul's stated solution to the problem of the stomach versus the spirit is for meals to be eaten at home.
-I think a rational argument could be made for Paul's statement to be hyperbole for a more generic "eat somewhere else" rather than a strict requirement to always eat at home, but it is pretty hard to get it to mean "you can still eat in the assembly, just not close to the Lord's Supper."
-He had the option of telling them to just eat at another time, which would then imply that it could be at the same place, just at a different time.
-Since he specified a place where they should be eating their meals, he eliminates the place of worship assembly as that location.
+A rational argument could be made for Paul's statement to be hyperbole for a more generic "eat somewhere else" rather than a strict requirement to always eat at home.
+However, it is pretty hard to get it to mean "you can still eat in the assembly, just not close to the Lord's Supper."
+He had the option of telling them to eat at another time, implying that it could be at the same place, just at a different time.
+Since he specified a place where they should be eating their meals, he eliminated the place of worship assembly as that location.

 The Lord's Money

-I need to take a detour for a bit in this discussion in order to talk about authorization for a building.
-In order to discuss the building, though, I need to establish a couple of things about the funds of the church.
-I doubt that I am explaining anything new here, I'm just trying to tie the associations together.
+I need to detour for a bit in this discussion to discuss authorization for a building.
+Before I can discuss the building, though, I need to establish a couple of things about the church's funds.
+I doubt that I am explaining anything new here; I'm just trying to tie the associations together.

-The collection of contributions that we make every first day of the week, we authorize from I Corinthians 16:1-2, "Now about the collection for God's people: Do what I told the Galatian churches to do.
+We authorize the collection of contributions we make every first day of the week from I Corinthians 16:1-2, "Now about the collection for God's people: Do what I told the Galatian churches to do.
 On the first day of every week, each one of you should set aside a sum of money in keeping with his income, saving it up, so that when I come no collections will have to be made."
-Here we find that the collection was to be made every first day of the week and that it could be pooled to meet a future need.
+Here, we find that the collection was to be made every first day of the week and could be pooled to meet a future need.
 This gives us both the authority to collect money and to have things like savings accounts for it.
 But whose money is it?
-Does it belong to the congregation or to God?
+Does it belong to the congregation or God?

 In Acts 5:1-5: